Acres of land for farming

 Any farmland up to 40 acres is usually for commercial purposes.
 However, this doesn’t mean that all these acreage lands are commercial.

+So, I’ll highlight the kinds of tractors suitable for non-commercial lands below 40 acres.
 These kinds of tractors are called Utility tractors.
 They are taller, bigger, and more powerful than any of the tractors mentioned in this article.

 The primary purpose of tractors of this size is to manage heavy-duty attachments and perform challenging tasks, which include handling large loads, digging post holes, clearing deep snow, etc.